SoftCircuits/Silk/docs/SilkLanguage.md

 }
 ```

 Execution will return to the previous function when the closing curly brace is reached.
 When the main function returns, the program terminates.
 In addition, the `return` keyword can be used to return at any point within the function.
 The return keyword can optionally be followed by any valid expression.
 In this case, the expression will be evaluated and the result will be returned by the function.
+Note that `Runtime.Execute()` will return the value returned by `main()`.

 When calling a function with no arguments, you can simply enter the function name.
+This is demonstrated in the following example, which assumes the host application has registered a function called `print()`.

 ```cs
 main()